Sportacandy/raspberrypi-python-tm1637/README.md

-# TM1637
+# TM1637 + OSL40391
-# Raspberry Pi Python 3 TM1637
+# Raspberry Pi Python 3 TM1637 + OSL40391 Extension

 A Python 3 port from MicroPython library for the quad 7-segment LED display modules based on the TM1637 LED driver, implemented on Raspberry Pi.
+This fork includes an extension for OptoSupply's OSL40391 4x7 Segment Display.

 For example, the [OptoSupply - 4 Digit Display](http://akizukidenshi.com/catalog/g/gI-09971/)